ray-project/ray/doc/source/ray-air/predictors.rst

 Ray AIR provides a ``BatchPredictor`` utility for large-scale batch inference.

 The BatchPredictor takes in a checkpoint and a predictor class and executes large-scale batch prediction on a given dataset in a parallel/distributed fashion when calling ``predict()``.

+``predict()`` will load the entire given dataset into memory, which may be a problem if your dataset size is larger than your available cluster memory.
+See the :ref:`pipelined-prediction` section for more details.

 .. literalinclude:: doc_code/use_pretrained_model.py
     :language: python
     :start-after: __batch_prediction_start__
     :end-before: __batch_prediction_end__

-There are different things you need in order to do batch prediction on different data types.
+Below, we provide examples of using common frameworks to do batch inference for different data types:

 **Tabular**